Are you starting to feel that watering in summer is a chore? Wouldn’t it be pleasing to have only plants with no watering?

 Talking of pots, keep in mind that terra cotta pots tend to absorb part of the water, so you’ll need to water a bit more.
 Metal or plastic pots, while not absorbing water, tend to heat the roots up, so use pot covers made of wood or straw to insulate them.
 Also, avoid dark garden boxes that capture heat.

-Spread mulch on top of the soil mix to lock the moisture in, and set your pots up close together to create a plant micro-environment where the taller plants will shade the smaller ones.
+Spread mulch on top of the soil mix to lock the moisture in, and set your pots up close together to create a plant micro-environment where the taller plants cover smaller ones with shade.
 Did you know a recent discovery led to creating “water pebbles” which are a type of polymer that absorbs insane amounts of water to release it to the roots?
 You can mix these into the soil mix upon planting – about 1 gram for 1 quart (1 liter) soil mix.
 They’ll absorb any excess water and will keep the soil moist for much longer.

 Laure Hamann with minor edits by Gaspard Lorthiois